Robert Wishnick: Life

 After the accident, Wishnick started working as a salesman for A. Dager & Company in 1918.
 A year later, at his boss' wedding, he met Freda Frankel, the college roommate of the bride.
 The two fell in love, married just forty-one days after their meeting, and stayed married for over fifty years.
 Their daughter Betty June was born in 1921.

 In 1920, a disagreement about commissions at Dager forced Wishnick to rethink his employment.
 Together with brothers David and Julius Trumpeer, Wishnick started a new company, called Wishnick-Trumpeer Chemical Company at inception.
 The company would buy various chemicals in bulk throughout the Midwest, and resell them in smaller batches in Chicago.
 Wishnick retained the majority (51%) ownership in the company, the two Trumpeer brothers held 10% each, and the rest was split among several smaller investors.
 By 1923, the company grew to the point where it opened a branch office in New York, which Wishnick started to run in 1924.
 In November 1924, Wishnick's son William was born.

 In 1944, the name of the company was changed to Witco Chemical Company.
 Wishnick served as its president until 1955, when he became the chairman of the Board as the company made several significant acquisitions.
 He had continued to serve in that position until 1964, after which he passed the position to his son William and became the Chairman of the Finance and Executive Committees himself.
 In 1975, Wishnick became Chairman Emeritus of the company, a position he would hold until his death in 1980.
-He passed away on February 14, 1980 at his home in Manhattan and was interred in Mount Pleasant Cemetery in New York.
+He died on February 14, 1980 at his home in Manhattan and was interred in Mount Pleasant Cemetery in New York.